A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Evaluation

-In this study, we use our system with no assumptions to explore based on the estimated saliencies.
-We were interested in the following tasks: explore the brain regions that our system estimates to be the best predictors of PD, explore the top performing features in those salient regions, explore patterns of those features dis-aggregated and rendered in the physical space, and explore trends with age and gender.
+Unlike the first case study, we analyze the data while fully utilizing the saliency measures produced by the system and do not rely on the assumption from past knowledge (e.g., in the first study, we have focused on the SN region).
+We are interested in exploring the brain regions that our system indicates the best predictors of PD, the top-performing features in those regions, detailed patterns of those features in the physical space, and then trends with age and gender.